Paul Cockwell - Review Date July 2015 (Senior Editor Paul Cockwell)

 This is amore recent non-calcium, non-aluminium phosphate binder.
 It is a salt of a rare earth metal, and isa highly effective phosphate binder (Hutchison, 2004).
 It is minimally absorbed from the gastrointestinal tract and is not excreted by the kidneys (D'Haese, 2003).
 Lanthanum carbonate has been shown to be as effective as aluminium in binding phosphate but without the associated toxic effects.

 It has minimal tissue accumulation when compared to aluminium, but long-term toxicity with bone accumulation cannot be ruled out.
 A dose between 1350 and 2250mg dailyis effective in reducing and maintaining phosphate levels in most patients.
 And the effect is seen within three weeks of treatment.
-Also, the incidence of hypocalcaemia is lower, and the calcium x phosphorus product reduced, when compared to calcium carbonate (De Broe, 2004).
+Also, the incidence of hypercalcaemia is lower, and the calcium x phosphorus product reduced, when compared to calcium carbonate (De Broe, 2004).

 Both calcium-based phosphate binders and other non-calcium, non-aluminium containing phosphate-binding agents are effective in lowering serum phosphate levels and may be used as the primary therapy.